3 tips for retailers on maximising marketplace sales

 This shift is a clear response to ever-changing shopper habits.
 While still hugely important for generating organic traffic, the number one spot on Google is no longer the be-all-and-end-all for retailers.
 As of September 2016, 55% of US consumers now begin their shopping search on Amazon, rather than a traditional search engine.
 In other words, if your product isn’t on Amazon, you won’t be considered by more than half of all potential online consumers.

 Of course, setting up a marketplace sales channel without damaging your brand isn’t simple – it’s one of the most common challenges that clients approach us with.
-Here are 3 tips for using marketplaces effectively:
+Here are 3 tips for maximising marketplace sales.

 - Protect your organic search traffic